Shanmus4/Polaroid/Support/TASK.md

 -   **[2025-04-20]** Create project documentation files (`PLANNING.md`, `TASK.md`, `README.md`). - DONE
 -   **[2025-04-20]** Implement live camera view and Polaroid filter toggle. - DONE
 -   **[2025-04-20]** Created GitHub repository and pushed all project files.
 Sensitive files are protected by .gitignore.
--   **[2025-04-20]** Enhanced camera preview UI and filter button: borders removed, rounded corners, soft shadow, animated modern filter button.
-All new styles in preview-enhanced.css.
--   **[2025-04-20]** Camera preview now scales perfectly to container.
-Filter button replaced by 5 live filter selectors below preview.
-Selecting a filter updates the main preview.
-All new logic and styles modular.
--   **[2025-04-20]** Overhauled layout: camera is now in a `.camera-parent` div, centered and scaled to 0.5x in the upper half; layout is top-down (camera above, preview below). - DONE
 -   Finalized a fully responsive Polaroid camera layout that scales proportionally on all screen sizes without element movement or squishing.
 -   Refactored both `style.css` and `cameracss.css` to use only aspect-ratio and percentage-based sizing for the camera, top, and bottom sections.
 -   Removed all unnecessary flexbox and transform scaling from the camera layout; scaling is now handled by width and aspect-ratio only.